 As we all know, modern work is dynamic.
 Neither the where, the when, nor the how are immune to the shifts.
 For anyone looking for work, changing industries or just hoping to advance, regardless of education, background, industry experience or skillset—the how—must be refreshed regularly.
-If you’re in the process of reigniting your career or making a change, you may be wondering how some of the skills and experiences you’ve built up over time can serve you in your next phase and how to build upon them.
+If you’re in the process of reigniting your career or making a change, you may be wondering how some of the skills and experiences you’ve built up over time can serve you in your next phase and how to enhance them.
 Amava is here to help.
 We’ve done the research and dug deeper by talking with an expert who regularly works with people making career transitions.

 Meet Lauren Francis, the President and founder of Mulberry Talent Partners, in Portland, Oregon.

 Q: What are the biggest challenges for people who are looking to make a change or restart a career?